Flexible monthly business insurance

-There are grants available for different regions, sectors, ages and types of businesses.
-With so many options, it can seem tricky to find the small business grant in the UK that’s right for you.
-But don’t be put off – we’ve done the research for you.
+With hundreds available in the UK, it can seem tricky to find a small business grant that’s right for you.
+That’s why we’ve done the research and answered the questions for you.

-What’s the difference between a loan and a grant?
+What’s the difference between a small business grant and a loan?

 A small business loan is money for your company that you need to pay back by an agreed time.
 A small business grant is money that never needs to be paid back.